 How can I grow my ecommerce store?

 The best thing about ecommerce is that you have the opportunity to expand into new markets across the globe.
-As long as your products are in high-demand, then you can ship or fulfill orders internationally.
+As long as your products are in high-demand, then you can ship or fulfil orders internationally.
 Expanding internationally can be done efficiently and affordably by partnering with an international 3PL.

 What are the 3 types of ecommerce?